oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 4. __Add details for the VCN:__

-  - Navigate to "VCNs" sheet and create a VCN with the following details:
+  - Navigate to **"VCNs"** sheet and create a VCN with the following details:

   - Compartment name format: *parent_compartment1::parent_compartment2::child_compartmemt*

-    VCN: cd3_vcn
+    Name: cd3_vcn

     CIDR: 10.110.0.0/24